justaugustus/steering/charter.md

 Our [election policy document][general-elections] covers the details for how this works.

+In the instance that a general election is called as a result of the [dissolution](#dissolution) of the current committee, the following rules will
+apply:

+* members of the current committee will not be allowed to run in the new election
+* a new committee will be bootstrapped with:
+  * the top four candidates serving a two-year term
+  * the next three candidates serving a one-year team

 Policy and operations of special elections initiated by the Steering Committee for other reasons (as yet to be determined) may be handled by some agreed-upon [process][changes] by the committee.